prof18/marcogomiero.com/posts/2021/kmp-existing-project/index.md

 > Update: I’ve grouped all the tasks mentioned in the article in a Gradle plugin!
 To know more about it, give a look to [this post](https://www.marcogomiero.com/posts/2021/kmp-fatframework-cocoa-release/).

-If you have any suggestion or any kind of doubt, feel free to reach me out on Twitter [@marcoGomier](https://twitter.com/marcoGomier).

 ## Bonus:

 I’ve spoke about this topic in a talk [in the Kotlin Dev Room at Fosdem 2021](https://fosdem.org/2021/schedule/event/and_that_folks_is_how_we_shared_code/).